AnkitKumar7243/CODSOFT/README.md

 # CODSOFT
 Some project that assign by CODSOFT.
-And i learn so many things in this internship.
+And i learn so many things in this internship.I have complet LEVEL 1 task only.